Potato Salad with Honey Mustard Vinaigrette

 - 3/4 tsp kosher salt and freshly ground black pepper

 - Make Honey Mustard Vinaigrette: Combine all vinaigrette ingredients and whisk to combine well.
 Chill until ready to use.
+This can be done days ahead of time.

 - In a large heavy pot, bring salted water to a boil.
 Boil potatoes until fork-tender, approx. 10-20 min. depending on the size of your potatoes.
 Drain and immerse in cold water to stop cooking.
 Slice into quarters, skin on.